yaybu/yaybu/sphinx/logging.rst

  *-d / --debug*
-  switch all logging to maximum, and write out to the console *-h / --html*
+  switch all logging to maximum, and write out to the console *-l / --logfile*
-  Instead of writing progress information to the console, write an html progress log to this file."
- *-l / --logfile*
   The filename to write the audit log to, instead of syslog.
 Note: the standard console log will still be written to the console.
  *-v / --verbose*